Garbage disposals often get a bad rap. Some people think we shouldn’t use them at all.

 Potato peels are not as tough or fibrous as many vegetables’ outer coatings, but they still can clog your disposal.
 Even when cut up, peels contain so much starch they can create a sort of paste that clogs the pipes.
 You say po-tay-to; I say, don’t grind that.

 5. Corn husks

 You really shouldn’t put corn husks down your disposal.
 The husks are fibrous and tough, and those fibrous threads can wind around your disposal’s blades and tangle and jam the motor.
 It could make for an a-maizing mess.
-Compost them, or toss in your food-waste bin.
+Compost them, or toss them into your food-waste bin.

 6. Onion skins

 Treat onion skins much like you would corn husks.
-They appear papery and thin, but, like their corny brethren, onion skins can get caught in the disposal’s blades and stop them from spinning.
+They appear papery and thin — but, like their corny brethren, onion skins can get caught in a disposal’s blades and stop them from spinning.
 Composting them is a much more a-peeling option.